spacehuhn/wifi_ducky/README.md

 You just need to plug the device in, connect to its Wi-Fi network and you have full control over the target machine.

 It also adds a lot of possibilites for different attacks.
-You could make the target download executables from the Wi-Fi chip instead from the internet.
+You could make the target download executables from the Wi-Fi chip instead of the internet.
 Or execute different attacks and send the results back to the Chip.
 Or open up a reverse shell on the ESP8266s Wi-Fi.
 And so on... there are so much possibilities!

 ## Disclaimer

 Use it only for testing purposes on your own devices!
+I don't take any responsibility for what you do with this project.

 ## Installation

 coming soon..
 I guess?

-## FAQ
+## Improvements

+My wishlist:
+- add support for digispark (ATtiny85) as alternative for the ATmega32u4
+- change settings within the webinterface
+- full support of all Ducky Script commands (REPLAY is missing)
+- auto execute scripts
+- add mouse
+- control over the internet (login to Wi-Fi to connect to a socket)

 ## License